 - Purchase the complete Expat Arrivals USA Guide (PDF)

-Expats moving to the USA will find a range of high-standard accommodation options available to them.
-In larger cities, accommodation can be expensive.
-Expats on a budget can mitigate this effect by living in the suburbs rather than the city centre.
+Expats moving to the US will find a range of high-quality accommodation options available to them.
+While housing is expensive in the larger cities, expats on a budget can mitigate this effect by living on the outskirts rather than in the city centre.

-Ultimately, there are many options and whether new arrivals are looking to rent an apartment or are eager to purchase a prime plot of land, expats are likely to find a home well suited to their individual needs and budget.
+Ultimately, the choices are endless, and whether new arrivals are looking to rent an apartment or are eager to purchase a piece of prime real estate, they're likely to find a home well suited to their individual needs and budget.

 Types of accommodation in the USA

-Accommodation in the USA is usually divided into the following classifications:
+Accommodation in the US is usually divided into the following classifications: